Michael-Ilyin/KuaveyAdsKit/README.md

 # KuaveyAdsKit
-Huawei Ads Kit adaptation for Python / Kivy
+Huawei Ads Kit adaptation for Python / Kivy.
+Structurally inspired from [KivMob by Michael Stott](https://github.com/MichaelStott/KivMob)

 ## Warning!
-Currently only Rewarded Ads format supported!
-Other formats will be added over time.
+*Currently only Rewarded Ads format supported!
+Other formats will be added over time.*

 ## Installation